algorithm-helper/algorithm-helper/content/categories/algorithms/sorting/merge-sort.md

 The advantage to this modification is that we do not need any recursion.
 We also do not need to declare many subarrays when we divide the array into halves.

-Likewise with regular merge sort, this algorithm runs in `O(NlgN)`.
+Likewise with regular merge sort, this algorithm runs in $O(NlogN)$.

 ### Implementation

 ##### Java

-View the source code [here](https://github.com/algorithm-helper/implementations/blob/master/java/com/algorithmhelper/algorithms/sorting/MergeSort.java).

 <script src="https://gist.github.com/eliucs/e4ea2d9c92be553f4a0011c277c9187c.js"></script>